 Call our attorneys as soon as possible if you’ve been involved in a truck crash.
 After reviewing the details of the accident, we can determine if you are eligible to pursue maximum compensation from the at-fault party.
 We work tirelessly to obtain the best possible results for our clients, which may include full and fair compensation for your medical expenses, lost wages, and pain and suffering.

 Experienced Truck Accident Attorneys in Alabama and Georgia

-If you or a loved one has been injured in a trucking accident in Alabama or Georgia, including Phenix City, Fort Benning or Columbus, please contact the Law Offices of Gary Bruce to request a complimentary consultation.
+If you or a loved one has been injured in a trucking accident in Alabama or Georgia, including Phenix City, Ft Moore (formerly Ft Benning) or Columbus, please contact the Law Offices of Gary Bruce to request a complimentary consultation.